proshantokuet/java-advanced-feature/README.md

 Runnable, ActionListener, Comparable are some of the examples of functional interfaces.

+Java SE 8 included four main kinds of functional interfaces which can be applied in multiple situations.
+These are:
+Consumer: The consumer interface of the functional interface is the one that accepts only one argument and nothing return:Example DoubleConsumer, IntConsumer, and LongConsumer
+Predicate:A function that accepts an argument and, in return, generates a boolean value as an answer is known as a predicate .
+Example: IntPredicate, DoublePredicate, and LongPredicate Function
+Supplier.

 # Lamda
 lamda experession is enhancement of anonymous class.
 We can reduce the code using lamda expression.